-This trail is a heart pumping 6-mile uphill trek but worth the view once you reach the top.
+This slightly strenuous climb isn’t for the faint of heart, but well worth the heart pumping 6-mile uphill trek.
+Along your way to the top, you’ll be treated to many natural splendors including a stellar view and smatterings of unbelievably unique wildflower patches.
 The wildflowers on this hike include red alpine paintbrush, white-purple lupine and pink fireweed blooming along the trail and spread across the peak.

-Marlette Lake Trail is a moderate 5-mile uphill hike that ends at Marlette Lake Dam.
-The wildflowers along this trek include pink bog mallow, pink yarrow and various lavender flowers.
+If you’re looking for something slightly more challenging, Marlette Lake Trail is a moderate 5-mile uphill hike that ends at Marlette Lake Dam.
+The gorgeous wildflowers along this trek include pink bog mallow, pink yarrow and various lavender flowers.
 This trail gives hikers the opportunity to take in all the wonderful smells of fragrant wildflowers and enjoy a killer view of Marlette Lake at the top.

 If you want to turn your brush with wildflowers into a longer stay and enjoy some of our other seasonal activities, then consider one of our great North Lake Tahoe lodging properties.
 We have a wide selection of accommodations from romantic to family-oriented and able to fit any budget.
 Our recommendation is to visit midweek – a time when there are more deals and less crowds.